FruitbatM/airmed-doc-app/README.md

 1. As a doctor, I want to be able to see my personal data.
 2. As a doctor, I want to be able to update my personal data.
-3. As a doctor, I want to have an option to uploade profile image.
+3. As a doctor, I want to have an option to upload profile image.

 ### Administrator Stories